MMatulenko/mm_data_science/Colab/tensorflow/README.md

-This dir has programms associated with tensorflow
+In this directory there are programms associated with tensorflow